tikv/minitrace-rust/README.md

   A `LocalSpanGuard` is thread-local and can be created by function `new_span()`.

   *Note: The relation between `Span`s is constructed implicitly.
-Even within a deeply nested function calls, the inner `LocalSpanGuard` can automatically figure out its parent without explicitly passing the tracing context as a parameter of functions.*
+Even within a deeply nested function calls, the inner `LocalSpanGuard` can automatically figure out its parent without explicitly passing any tracing context as a parameter.*

 ### Scope

   A `Scope` is used to trace a task during the execution of the task.

   `Scope` is thread-safe so it's okay to send or access across threads.
-Cloning a `Scope` will produce another `Scope` which traces the same task.
+Cloning a `Scope` will produce another `Scope` which will trace the same task.
 After dropping all `Scope`s related to a task, a `Span`, representing the whole execution of the task, will be recorded.

-  A new `Scope` can be created by function `root_scope()` and `merge_local_scopes()`.
+  A new `Scope` can be created by function `root_scope()` and `merge_local_scopes()`, as mentioned [here](#Asynchronous Example).

 ### Local Scope Guard

-  A `LocalScopeGuard` can gather spans on a thread during its lifetime.
-Generally, the `LocalScopeGuard` should be held until the next run of the thread no longer belongs to the task.
+  A `LocalScopeGuard` can gather spans on a thread during its own lifetime.
+Generally, the `LocalScopeGuard` should be held until the thread will not run for the task.

   A `LocalScopeGuard` is thread-local and can be created by `Scope`'s method `start_scope()`.

   *Note: Multiple `Scope`s can `start_scope` on the same thread.
-In which case, spans will be recorded for all `Scope`s.*
+In which case, recorded spans will be shared for all `Scope`s.*

 ### Collector